thekorn/sourcepoint_unified_cmp/README.md

 - [ ] open source this as a proper flutter package.
   - [ ] add proper (dart) documentation
 - [ ] additional apis:
-  - [ ] ingesting consent into platforms webviews
+  - [ ] ingesting consent into platforms webview
   - [ ] more app samples

 ## resources